Frequently Asked Questions:

 How can I arrange a visit to ACT?

 Prospective students are encouraged to attend our Open House each fall.
 A visit to ACT is not required for admission.
+Please note that visits and tours will be very limited during the 2021-2022 academic year, and all visitors will be required to register with MIT’s contact-tracing system in accordance with Institute policy.

 Am I a good fit for this program?